 The MS Trust sends out a weekly news alert which includes the latest updates from the MS Trust, latest news, blogs and a news feed from MS in the Media.

 Read our latest news

-In a new blog, a person with MS chronicles her journey taking part in a clinical trial.
-This is part one in which Hellie spots a request for people to participate in a clinical trial.
+In a new blog, a person with MS chronicles her journey taking part in a clinical trial for the drug bexarotene.
+Part 10, where Hellie starts taking the drug again, but then has to stop again.

-The MS Trust is very disappointed that NICE is unable to recommend ocrelizumab as an NHS treatment for early primary progressive MS.
+The MS Trust is hugely disappointed that NICE is unable to recommend ocrelizumab as an NHS treatment for early primary progressive MS.

 - Tecfidera and Gilenya compared

 - Managing functional illness

 Ibudilast slowed down the loss of brain volume in primary and secondary progressive MS by almost one half compared to placebo according to results published in the New England Journal Of Medicine.